chrt-io/blog/_drafts/going-retro.md

     	transform: translate3d(-50%, 0, 0);
     }

-I use a `position` variable to choose if the annotation should be shown at the top or at the bottom of the data point, and then I'll change the position of the ◉ based on the CSS class name assigned.
+I use a `position` variable to choose if the annotation should be shown at the top or at the bottom of the data point, and then I'll change the CSS properties of the ◉ based on the class name assigned.